MatTheTab/NLP-Chess/README.md

 │   │   └── utils.py - utility functions used for data analysis
 │   ├── data_reading.ipynb - showcase of how to read pgn data
 │   └── EDA.ipynb - exploration of the main dataset
+├── documentation
+|    └── chessplaying_utils.html - documentation for the chessplaying_utils.py file
+|    └── utils.html - documentation for the utils.py file
+├── results
+|    └── NLP in Chess_ A Comprehensive Exploration of the Abilities of Language Models in Game-Playing.pdf - paper summarizing the work and its results
+|    └── NLP_Chess.pdf - presentation summarizing the work and its results
 ├── .flake8 - flake8 config file
 └── mypy.ini - mypy config file
 ```